reshmapaul/health/content/blog/Transfers-of-Care_-the-Silent-Natural-Disaster.md

 twitterImage: "/images/blogs/Transfers of Care the Silent Natural Disaster.jpg"
 twitterCard: "summary_large_image"
 breadcrumbs:

 -  Home
 -  Blog
 - Transfers of CaPatient Need-To-Knows: Working with Oncology Registered Dieticiansre - the Silent Natural Disaster
   breadcrumbLinks:
 - /
 - /blog
 - /

 ---

 It was 11:20 pm.

-I was digging out from traveling, catching up on emails in the stillness of the night.
+I was digging out from traveling, catching up on emails in the stillness of the night.xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx

 A text alert came through.
 It was from a patient with metastatic cancer that had transferred to a hospice facility that evening.
 I assumed it was a regular check-in to say goodnight or “all good here.”